Henok-Belachew/ALX-Tips/README.txt

-Concider following me on github to get tips for the comming projects.
+Consider following me on github to get tips for the comming projects.

 Link: https://github.com/Henok-Belachew